NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Method

 \section{Method}

-In this section, we explain our approach for performing the instance segmentation, i.e. generating segmentation masks and labeling them, for all novel objects $ \mathcal{O} = \{ \mathit{O}_{k} \}_{k = 1}^{N_{O}} $ within an RGB query image $ \mathit{I} \in \mathbb{R}^{3 \times \text{W} \times \text{H}} $; given just a set of RGB template images of said objects and without any (re-)training.\\ Our approach, as shown in Figure~\ref{figure:noctis}, is carried out in three steps, similarly to~\cite{nguyen2023cnosstrongbaselinecadbased, Lin_2024_CVPR, lu2025adaptingpretrainedvisionmodels}.
-Starting with the onboarding stage in Section~\ref{sec:method:onboard}, visual descriptors are extracted from the template images; followed by the proposal stage in Section~\ref{sec:method:prop}, where all possible segmentation masks and their descriptors, from the query RGB image, are generated with Grounded-SAM 2~\cite{ren2024groundedsamassemblingopenworld} and DINOv2, respectively.
-Lastly, in Section~\ref{sec:method:match}, the matching stage, each proposed mask is given an object label and a confidence value, based on the determined object scores using the visual descriptors.
+In this section, we explain our approach for performing the instance segmentation, i.e. generating segmentation masks and labeling them, for all novel objects within an RGB query image $ \mI \in {\sR}^{3 \times \text{W} \times \text{H}} $, given just a set of RGB template images of said objects and without any (re-)training; where W and H are the width and height in pixels, respectively, and $ 3 $ is the number of the channels (RGB).\\ Our approach, as shown in~\cref{figure:noctis}, is carried out in three steps.
+Starting with the onboarding stage in~\cref{sec:method:onboard}, visual descriptors are extracted from the template images via DINOv2; followed by the proposal stage in~\cref{sec:method:prop}, where all possible segmentation masks and their descriptors, from the query RGB image, are generated with GSAM 2 and DINOv2, respectively.
+Lastly, in~\cref{sec:method:match}, the matching stage, each proposed mask is given an object label and a confidence value, based on the determined object scores using the visual descriptors.